meiosis97/Sincast/README.md

 ## Projection

-We project the query on the reference and then visualize the projection on the reference atlas.
+We project the query on the atlas and then visualize the projection. *colReference.by* and *colQuery.by*  specify variables in the annotation that color samples/cells. *referenceColors* sets the reference color scheme.

 ``` r
 query <- project(reference, query)